Oesophagogastric junctional adenocarcinoma

 Oesophagogastric junctional adenocarcinoma (OGJ adenocarcinoma) is a cancer of the lower part of the oesophagus with a rising incidence in Western countries.
 This disease is often linked to Barrett's oesophagus.

 The incidence of OGJ adenocarcinoma is rising rapidly in Western countries especially in recent decades, in contrast to the declining frequency of distal gastric adenocarcinoma.
 Treatment options for adenocarcinomas involving the oesophagogastric junction are limited and the overall prognosis is extremely poor, with a five-year survival rate of approximately 30% with surgery alone.

 Risk factors

 There are several established risk factors for OGJ adenocarcinoma.
 The biggest risk factors include gastroesophageal reflux disease (GERD) and Barrett's oesophagus.
 Other risk factors include smoking (with a twofold-increase) and obesity.

+Patients with Barrett's esophagus and patients with esophageal/esophagogastric junction adenocarcinoma were found to have significantly more DNA adducts in the distal esophagus than the control group.
+This finding supports the concept of the carcinogenic potential of chronic gastroesophageal reflux.
+Oxidative DNA damage is present in the distal oesophagus of patients with Barrett's esophagus and adenocarcinoma of the oesophagus/oesophagogastric junction.
+The DNA repair protein MGMT (O(6)-methylguanine-DNA methyltransferase) is the major cellular defense against alkylating DNA damage.
+MGMT single-nucleotide polymorphisms are associated with increased risks of adenoma of the esophagus and esophago-gastric junction.
+Exposure to acid reflux confers markedly higher risk among homozygous variant genotype carriers.
+In the proximal stomach of patients with Barrett's esophagus and adenocarcinoma of the esophagus and esophagogastric junction, oxidative stress is elevated and antioxidant capacity is reduced.
+These observations suggest that the gastroesophageal reflux causing Barrett's esophagus also induces oxidative stress in the proximal stomach and thus may contribute to the development of cancer in the proximal stomach and gastric cardia.

 Clinical features

 The clinical features of OGJ adenocarcinoma are variable depending on the extent of the tumor.
 Early stages are oftentimes asymptomatic or have difficulty swallowing.
 More advanced stages can present with signs and symptoms of anemia, especially iron deficiency anemia from chronic gastrointestinal bleeding, weight loss, cervical adenopathy, hoarseness or change in voice, and progressive difficulty with swallowing (initially with solid foods and then with liquids).

 Distant metastases typically occur in the liver, lungs, bones, and adrenal glands and can manifest with symptoms typical of involvement with these sites (e.g. abdominal pain, pathological fractures, dyspnea).
 However, there have been described cases of atypical metastasis sites including the muscle, brain, and skin.